vivekanandan-ks/ksv-nix-workflow/README.md

 2) Run just one command to either
    - Start a development environment shell (or)
    - Run the application directly
-3) Chill out🤟, while nix does the magic
+3) Chill out🤟, while nix and my configuration does the heavylifting🤝

 ## Installation
 # Supported Platforms: